phumke/ember-component-plugin/README.md

 * Add support for composure phase 2 locations
 * Add support for composure phase 4 test locations
 * Add ability to lookup from a stylesheet
-* handle special case of shared directory for scss files
+* Handle special case of shared directory for scss files
-* fix file structure for global stylesheets
+* Fix file structure for global stylesheets
 * Have a single or double click open the component instead of a right click - make this configurable
 * Clean up icons to look like the ones from VS
 * Clean up top level icons - add color to light version